 Your Child’s Care Team

-Benefit from the collective knowledge of our cancer care team, who work with you through each stage of your child’s cancer journey.
-Your care team may include the following health care providers.
+Lean on us through each stage of your child’s cancer journey.
+Your care team may include the following providers.

 Pediatric Oncologists

-Cancer doctors with special training to care for children and teens with cancer.
+These are cancer doctors with special training to care for children and teens with cancer.
 Your oncology specialist knows how to diagnose and treat complex and rare cancers.
-This includes our specialized neuro-oncologists (brain and spinal cord) and ortho-oncologists (bone) cancer doctors.
+We have neuro-oncologists (brain and spinal cord specialists) and ortho-oncologists (bone cancer doctors).

 Your pediatric oncologist is also trained to use chemotherapy, immunotherapy and targeted therapy to treat cancer.